METRO LEAGUE – OPEN WOMENS FASTPITCH

-REGISTRATIONS FOR THE 2018 METRO LEAGUE ARE NOW OPEN: REGISTER HERE
+REGISTRATIONS FOR THE 2020 METRO LEAGUE ARE CURRENTLY CLOSED

-The Melbourne Metro Senior League’s fastpitch softball competition at Fawkner Park South Yarra commences on the first Sunday of May annually.
-The Metro Junior League commences on the third Sunday of May annually (subject to number of juniors)
+Melbourne Metro Senior League’s fastpitch softball competition at Fawkner Park South Yarra commences on the first Sunday of May annually.

 Games are played each Sunday through until the end of August except for the Queens Birthday weekend in June.
 The competition finishes with three weeks of finals finishing with the Grand Final for each division to be held on the second Sunday in September.
 A detailed fixture will be available early in the season.